 # list with available x and y locations locations = battlefield.copy() # using .copy prevents copying by reference # create empty list for containing agent references in future, type A & B agents_A = agents_B = # assigning random spots to agents of group A and B; # -- for this I will need the random module, so import it import random # -- define a function for creating agents and assigning them to grid def agentCreator(size,group,groupList,field,n,m): # loop through entire group, i.e. in this case 1000 units for j in range(0,size): # select random available location while True: # random x coordinate x = random.choice(range(0,n)) # random y coordinate y = random.choice(range(0,m)) # check if spot is available; if not then re-iterate if field[x][y] == None: field[x][y] = agent(x=x,y=y,group=group) # append agent object reference to group list groupList.append(field[x][y]) # exit while loop; spot on field is taken break # -- I populate the battlefield using the agentCreator function agentCreator(size = 1000, group = "A", groupList = agents_A, field = battlefield, n = 100, m = 100) agentCreator(size = 1000, group = "B", groupList = agents_B, field = battlefield, n = 100, m = 100)

-2D list “battlefield” now contains either “None” or agent references, of either type A or B. All agents have a life score of 100, since the battle has not started yet.
+The 2D list “battlefield” now contains either an agent reference or nothing (None).
+Any agent is furthermore either of type A or B. Finally, all agents have a life score of 100.
+This is the initial setting, i.e. the setting while the battle has not started yet.

 To complete this first post on agent-based simulation I will visualize the location of type A agents and the location of type B agents, in two separate grid plots.
 The key to doing this is to use matplotlib.pyplot, with the method .imshow():